 Please remember that you are required to sign and return to the Summer School the Conditions of Participation and Assumption of Risk and General Release form, and a completed Health Clearance Packet.
 Click here for more information.

-Book your flight to Italy as soon as possible as prices may increase and fewer options will be available.
+Book your flight to Italy as soon as possible after being accepted in the program; prices may increase and fewer options may become available.
 You may want to contact other students in order to travel together and share the cost of taxis to and from the airport.
 Please understand that if OCS is paying for your airfare you will not receive that money until April.

 Note that if the intermediate stop of your return flight is in Europe your luggage will be sent directly to your final destination.
 If it is in the United States you’ll have to clear customs at that airport.

-Although the program officially begins on Sunday, June 17 (in the afternoon we’ll have a guided tour of HangarBicocca), you must arrive in Milan and check in at the residence Pola on Saturday, June 16.
-If you prefer to arrive one day earlier, on Friday the 15th, we should be able to arrange for an extra night at the Residence Pola.
+As the program officially begins on Sunday, June 16 (in the afternoon we’ll have a guided tour of HangarBicocca), you must arrive in Milan and check in at the residence Pola either early that morning or, preferably, on Saturday, June 15.
+If you prefer to arrive one day earlier, on Friday the 14th, we should be able to arrange for an extra night at the Residence Pola.
 Remember that with most flights to Europe you will be departing the day before the day you wish to arrive.